ChanWeiTing/hackathon-AI-/readme.md

+## Navigating the repository
+We have 3 packages to use: main code(Telebot), chatbot code(bardAPIcode), image gener

 ## Inspiration
 In corporate environments, frontline employees struggle to allocate ample time for discerning intricate client requirements.
 Time constraints hinder their ability to effectively extract and understand nuanced preferences.